Shoes01/7DRL-2019/ROAD_MAP.md

 >> Update GUI here

 ### AI++
-Make use of the Dijkstra features of libtcod
-> Need to generate a Dijkstra map.
-> When that is made, I can use it to build a path using libtocd.path.Dijkstra() Have the take_turn ai system check to see the kind of AI the entity has, and then ship all the needed info into the appropriate function.
+Have the take_turn ai system check to see the kind of AI the entity has, and then ship all the needed info into the appropriate function.

 ### Numpy optmizations